 The Council is one of four partners in the Hertfordshire CCTV Partnership.
-Approval has been given for the incorporation of Aa new company to conduct the commercial trading affairs of the Hertfordshire CCTV Partnership has been created.
+A new company to conduct the commercial trading affairs of the Hertfordshire CCTV Partnership is operatinghas been created.

 e) Developing the capacity and capability of Members and officers to be effective